jn-marc/terraform-openstack-elasticsearch-php/README.md

 > terraform apply

 The terraform will output the rebond public IP, the apache public IP to access the demo site, and the ElasticSearch  nodes private IP.

+Access the front instance and the ES instances from the rebond instance with root user

+> root@rebond# ssh -l centos private_ip_of_instance